matsamaaa/DISCORD_TEMPLATE/README.md

 # DISCORD TEMPLATE

-New Discord Template to Create a Bot in JS !
+New discord template to create a bot in JS !

 ## Installation